PiotrKupis/PPKWU-Lab4/README.md

 # PPKWU-Lab4

 ## GET /convert/analyze/{text}/{indirectFormat}/{returnFormat}
 Description: endpoint responsible for getting information about number of uppercase, lowercase, numbers, special characters and if contains its combination in passed string.
-Additionally it allows to indicate intermediate format of conversion (JSON, XML, CSV, TXT) and type of response (JSON, XML, CSV, TXT)
+Additionally it allows to indicate intermediate format of conversion (JSON, XML, CSV, TXT) and format of response (JSON, XML, CSV, TXT)

 Path: /convert/analyze/{text}/{indirectFormat}/{returnFormat} (GET)
 Params: